chainyjs/chainy/README.md

 	// the context of hello's plugin method when executed will be that of `chainyInstance`
 	```

-2. This context is important, as your plugin will use it to apply the changes of the data back to the chain
+2. The context is important, as your plugin will use it to apply the changes of the data back to the chain:

 	``` javascript
 	Chainy.addPlugin('x5', function(){